5 Easy Steps to Make Peppermint Tea Properly

 Peppermint leaves can be used to make an herbal tea by brewing it in water — hot or cold.
 See how easy it is to make this herbal infusion perfectly each and every time.

-Peppermint tea is an herbal tea made by steeping peppermint leaves in water.
-Herbal tea is also called an infusion or a tisane.
+Peppermint tea is an herbal tea (also called an infusion or tisane) made by steeping peppermint leaves in water.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.